SuperBanger/faf/README.md

 # FAF templator
 One more shitty JavaScript templator.

-FAF because it should be Fast As Fuck, but for now it's not.
+FAF because it should be Fast As Fuck, but actually it is not.

-!Work In Progress!
+!
+Work In Progress !

 ## Example